Restream/reindexer/replication.md

 #### Operating as follower

-Once node has become follower it starts checking if leader is available (via timestamp of the last received ping message).
-If leader becomes unavailable, follower initiate new election term.
+Once a node has become a follower, it starts checking if the leader is available (via timestamp of the last received ping message).
+If the leader becomes unavailable, the follower initiates a new election term.

 In follower state node changes roles of each namespace from cluster config to "cluster_replica" and sets corresponding leader ID (i.e. server ID of current leader).
 From this moment all the follower namespaces are readonly for anyone except cluster leader.

 Any request, which requires write access will be proxied to leader and executed on the leader's side.

-Requests, which doesn't require write access (and request to system namespaces) will be executed locally.
+Requests that do not require write access (and requests to system namespaces) will be executed locally.

 #### Operating as leader